EFTEMj/EFTEMj/Workflow.md

 #### Analyse the characterisation measurements

 From each image of the characterisation measurements a bunch of data is extracted.
 For each energy channel the position (top border, centre and bottom border) and the width of the spectrum is measured.
-Each value includes an error estimation.
 The user can influence the characterisation by setting some parameters.
 For each set of parameters a separate subfolder is created to gather the results.
+[SR-EELS_Characterisation.ijm] is capable of performing this task, but the user has to navigate manually insite the database.
+[SR-EELS_Characterisation.js] will replace [SR-EELS_Characterisation.ijm] as soon as possible.

 1. A wizard will help the user to select data sets for analysis.
 2. Parameters are set at a separate dialog.